GhanshyamJha05/Resume_Analyzer/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-Developed with ❤️ by Ghanshyam Jha.
+Developed by Ghanshyam Jha.